Lot 251 - 1979 Mercedes-Benz 450 SEL Ex James Hunt

 - Recently cared for by marque specialists SS Motors

 Launched in 1974 as the world's fastest ever four-door production car, the Mercedes-Benz W116 450 with a SEL 6.9 litre engine set new benchmarks for technology, refinement and power in European production cars.
 Conservatively rated at 285bhp when new, these 6.9 litre monsters quickly became the choice of Formula One drivers, millionaire businessmen and luminaries wishing for the fastest available form of land transport with discretion assured.
-A total of 7,380 were made, fewer than 2,000 in righthand drive, this car being 7074 from September 1979.
+A total of 7,380 were manufactured, fewer than 2,000 in righthand drive format, this car being chassis number 7074.

 Offered in Topaz Brown with matching brown leather interior, this 450 SEL was famously owned by Formula One driver James Hunt and within the history file is a well known photo of the car, on bricks, in the driveway of James Hunt's Wimbledon residence and parked next to his Austin A30.
 This was published, at the time, by national newspapers demonstrating the decline of the former world champions fortunes.